-This screen also lists the URL of the official update server should that information be needed in a network with outbound firewall restrictions.
+To change the train, use the drop-down menu to make a different selection.
+It also lists the URL of the official update server should that information be needed in a network with outbound firewall restrictions.

-The Verify Install button goes through the operating system files in the current installation, looking for any inconsistencies.
-When finished, a pop-up menu lists any files with checksum mismatches or permission errors.
+The "Verify Install" button will go through the operating system files in the current installation, looking for any inconsistencies.
+When finished, a pop-up menu will list any files with checksum mismatches or permission errors.